Hibiscus Plant Care

 - Using a hard stream of water, wash every single millimeter of each plant - the top and bottom of every single leaf, branch, stem, and twig.
 Spray systematically, making sure you don't miss one spot on the plant where spider mites could be lurking.
 Spider mites live mostly on the bottoms of leaves, so spraying the bottom of each leaf carefully is crucial.
 A BugBlaster makes this job much easier because it sprays out in all directions, up, down, and sideways to both sides.
 It's very hard to do this with a garden hose.

 - When finished, wash the ground with a very strong stream of water and enough water to drown any spider mites that fell off the plants.

-- Put your hibiscus in a protected place outside with enough space to walk all around each plant.
+- During the early evening hours, put your potted hibiscus in a protected place outside with enough space to walk all around each plant.

-- Carefully and systematically spray every millimeter of the plant: tops and bottoms of every single leaf, stem, branch, and twig, as well as the surface of the pot and soil.
+- Carefully and systematically spray every millimeter of your plants: tops and bottoms of every single leaf, stem, branch, and twig, as well as the surface of the pot and soil.
 It takes time to spray this carefully, but you may as well not bother spraying at all if you don't do it this carefully!
-Spider mites living mostly on the bottoms of leaves, so spraying the bottom of each leaf carefully is crucial.
+Spider mites live mostly on the bottoms of leaves, so spraying the bottom of each leaf carefully is crucial.

-- Let the spray product dry for several hours before bringing the plants back into a house.
+- Let the spray product dry for overnight before bringing the plants back into a house.

 The trick with pest control is conscientiousness.
-Any one of these methods will work if applied conscientiously following the directions exactly.
+All these methods will work if applied conscientiously following the directions exactly.
 So find the method that's easiest and most comfortable for you to follow!